bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 ## Context

-Using the CRISP-DM model (as shown in Figure 1), the likelihood of customers’ acceptance of coupons during coupon offer campaigns run by the hospitality industry will be studied.
-This is the first part in the series of studies, focusing on all the phases covering up to "Data Preparation" phase of the CRISP-DM-DM.
+The goal of this project is to predict the likelihood of customers’ acceptance of coupons during campaigns run by the hospitality industry.
+This is the first part in the series of studies, focusing on all the phases covering up to "Data Preparation" phase in the CRISP-DM-DM process (see Figure 1).

  ![CRISP-DM.png](https://github.com/bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/blob/main/images/CRISP-DM.png)